 At 770 ft. underground, Oroville Dam is the tallest dam in the nation.

-A 3D model was created directly from the scan data (point cloud).
+After the reality capture process, a 3D model was created directly from the scan data (point cloud).
 The proposed catwalk design spans from the top of the inside drum to the outer concrete wall.
 Some of the existing pipes/elements lower than 4 ft. from the top of the drum were not obstructions and therefore not necessary to model.